sreekarnv/rewind/README.md

 ## Overview

 Rewind is a modern debugging and monitoring tool designed to provide deep insight into network activity.
-It utilizes a decoupled architecture where a high-performance C++ agent handles raw packet capture, and a Bun/SvelteKit stack delivers a real-time, interactive web experience.
-It eliminates the need for manual command-line interaction by integrating capture controls and a terminal directly into the browser.
+It utilizes a decoupled architecture where a high-performance **C++ capture agent built on PcapPlusPlus** handles raw packet capture and HTTP reassembly, while a Bun/SvelteKit stack delivers a real-time, interactive web experience.

 ---